AndersDeath/diary2/000-current.md

 # 17 March - Friday - Yerevan - 169 day of immigration

 I've got good news today.
 My permanent residency is done.
 I'm going to meet Varsine on Monday and get it.
+It looks like I am a norman Armenian now.